 Curvature

-Generally speaking, at every point on the surface there are two perpendicular directions e 1 (\displaystyle e_(1)) and e 2 (\displaystyle e_(2)), in which the normal curvature takes the minimum and maximum values; these directions are called main.
-An exception is the case when the normal curvature is the same in all directions (for example, at the sphere or at the end ellipsoid rotation), then all directions at the point are principal.
+Generally speaking, at every point on a surface there are two perpendicular directions e 1 (\displaystyle e_(1)) And e 2 (\displaystyle e_(2)), in which the normal curvature takes minimum and maximum values; these directions are called main.
+The exception is the case when the normal curvature is the same in all directions (for example, near a sphere or at the end ellipsoid rotation), then all directions at the point are principal.

-Normal curvatures in principal directions are called principal curvatures; let's denote them κ 1 (\displaystyle \kappa _(1)) and κ 2 (\displaystyle \kappa _(2)).
+Normal curvatures in the principal directions are called main curvatures; let's designate them κ 1 (\displaystyle \kappa _(1)) And κ 2 (\displaystyle \kappa _(2)).
 Size:

 K = κ 1 κ 2 (\displaystyle K=\kappa _(1)\kappa _(2))

-called Gaussian curvature , full curvature or just the curvature of the surface.
-There is also the term curvature scalar, which means the result convolutions curvature tensor; in this case, the curvature scalar is twice as large as the Gaussian curvature.
+called Gaussian curvature , full curvature or simply the curvature of the surface.
+There is also the term curvature scalar, which implies the result packages curvature tensor; in this case, the curvature scalar is twice as large as the Gaussian curvature.

-The Gaussian curvature can be calculated in terms of the metric, and therefore it is an object of the intrinsic geometry of surfaces (note that the principal curvatures do not belong to the intrinsic geometry).
-By the sign of curvature, you can classify the points of the surface (see figure).
+Gaussian curvature can be calculated via a metric, and is therefore an object of the intrinsic geometry of surfaces (note that the principal curvatures do not belong to the intrinsic geometry).
+You can classify surface points based on the sign of curvature (see figure).
 The curvature of the plane is zero.
-The curvature of a sphere of radius R is everywhere equal to 1 R 2 (\displaystyle (\frac (1)(R^(2)))).
+The curvature of a sphere of radius R is equal everywhere 1 R 2 (\displaystyle (\frac (1)(R^(2)))).
 There is also a surface of constant negative curvature -

 Namely, about what you see in the title.
-In essence, this is a "spatial analog" problems of finding a tangent and normals to the graph of a function of one variable, and therefore no difficulties should arise.
+Essentially, this is a “spatial analogue” tangent finding problems And normals to the graph of a function of one variable, and therefore no difficulties should arise.

-Let's start with basic questions: WHAT IS a tangent plane and WHAT IS a normal?
-Many are aware of these concepts at the level of intuition.
-The simplest model that comes to mind is a ball on which lies a thin flat cardboard.
+Let's start with the basic questions: WHAT IS a tangent plane and WHAT IS a normal?
+Many people understand these concepts at the level of intuition.
+The most simple model The one that comes to mind is a ball on which lies a thin flat piece of cardboard.
 The cardboard is located as close as possible to the sphere and touches it at a single point.
-In addition, at the point of contact, it is fixed with a needle sticking straight up.
+In addition, at the point of contact it is secured with a needle sticking straight up.

-Definition 1: tangent plane to the surface at a point is plane, containing the tangents to all curves that belong to the given surface and pass through the point .
+Definition 1: tangent plane to the surface at a point - this is plane, containing tangents to all curves that belong to a given surface and pass through the point.

-Definition 2: normal to the surface at a point is straight passing through the given point perpendicular to the tangent plane.
+Definition 2: normal to the surface at a point - this is straight, passing through a given point perpendicular to the tangent plane.

 Simple and elegant.
-By the way, so that you do not die of boredom from the simplicity of the material, a little later I will share with you one elegant secret that allows you to forget about cramming various definitions ONCE AND FOR ALL.
+By the way, so that you don’t die of boredom from the simplicity of the material, a little later I will share with you one elegant secret that allows you to forget about cramming various definitions ONCE AND FOR ALL.

-We will get acquainted with the working formulas and the solution algorithm directly on a specific example.
-In the vast majority of problems, it is required to compose both the equation of the tangent plane and the equation of the normal:
+We’ll get acquainted with the working formulas and solution algorithm directly at specific example.
+In the vast majority of problems, it is necessary to construct both the tangent plane equation and the normal equation:

 Example 1

-Decision:if the surface is given by the equation (i.e. implicitly), then the equation of the tangent plane to a given surface at a point can be found by the following formula:
+Solution:if the surface is given by the equation (i.e. implicitly), then the equation of the tangent plane to a given surface at a point can be found using the following formula:

-I pay special attention to unusual partial derivatives - their should not be confused with partial derivatives of an implicitly defined function (even though the surface is implicitly defined).
-When finding these derivatives, one should be guided by rules for differentiating a function of three variables, that is, when differentiating with respect to any variable, the other two letters are considered constants:
+Special attention I draw attention to unusual partial derivatives - their should not be confused With partial derivatives of an implicitly specified function (although the surface is specified implicitly).
+When finding these derivatives, one must be guided by rules for differentiating a function of three variables, that is, when differentiating with respect to any variable, the other two letters are considered constants:

-Without departing from the cash register, we find the partial derivative at the point:
+Without leaving the cash register, we find the partial derivative at the point:

-This was the most unpleasant moment of the decision, in which an error, if not allowed, is constantly imagining.
-However, there is an effective verification technique here, which I talked about in the lesson.
+This was the most unpleasant moment of the decision, in which an error, if not allowed, then constantly appears.
+However, there is an effective verification technique here, which I talked about in class.
 Directional derivative and gradient.

-All the “ingredients” have been found, and now it’s up to careful substitution with further simplifications:
+All the “ingredients” have been found and now it’s a matter of careful substitution with further simplifications:

-I strongly recommend checking this stage of the decision.
-First you need to make sure that the coordinates of the touch point really satisfy the found equation:
+I strongly recommend checking this stage of the solution as well.
+First you need to make sure that the coordinates of the tangent point really satisfy the found equation:

 - true equality.

-Now we “remove” the coefficients of the general equation of the plane and check them for coincidence or proportionality with the corresponding values.
+Now we “remove” the coefficients general equation planes and check them for coincidence or proportionality with the corresponding values.
 In this case they are proportional.
-As you remember from analytic geometry course, - This normal vector tangent plane, and he - guide vector normal straight line.
+As you remember from analytical geometry course, - This normal vector tangent plane, and he is also guide vector normal straight line.
 Let's compose canonical equations normals by point and direction vector:

-In principle, the denominators can be reduced by a "two", but there is no particular need for this.
+In principle, the denominators can be reduced by two, but there is no particular need for this

 Answer:

-It is not forbidden to designate the equations with some letters, however, again - why?
-Here and so it is very clear what's what.
+It is not forbidden to designate the equations with some letters, but, again, why?
+Here it’s already extremely clear what’s what.

 Example 2

-And a task interesting from a technical point of view:
+And a task that is interesting from a technical point of view:

 Example 3

-Compose the equations of the tangent plane and the normal to the surface at a point
+Write equations for the tangent plane and normal to the surface at a point

 At the point.

-There is every chance not only to get confused, but also to face difficulties when writing. canonical equations of the line.
-And the normal equations, as you probably understood, are usually written in this form.
-Although, due to forgetfulness or ignorance of some nuances, a parametric form is more than acceptable.
+There is every chance of not only getting confused, but also encountering difficulties when recording canonical equations of the line.
+And the normal equations, as you probably understand, are usually written in this form.
+Although, due to forgetfulness or ignorance of some nuances, the parametric form is more than acceptable.

-Examples of finishing solutions at the end of the lesson.
+Sample samples finalization of solutions at the end of the lesson.

 Is there a tangent plane at any point on the surface?
-In general, of course not.
+IN general case, of course not.
 The classic example is conical surface and point - the tangents at this point directly form a conical surface, and, of course, do not lie in the same plane.
-It is easy to verify the discord and analytically: .
+It is easy to verify that something is wrong analytically: .

-Another source of problems is the fact non-existence some partial derivative at a point.
-However, this does not mean that there is no single tangent plane at a given point.
+Another source of problems is the fact non-existence any partial derivative at a point.
+However, this does not mean that at a given point there is no single tangent plane.

-But it was rather popular science than practically significant information, and we return to pressing matters:
+But it was, rather, popular science rather than practically significant information, and we return to pressing matters:

-How to write the equations of the tangent plane and the normal at a point,
+How to write equations for the tangent plane and normal at a point,

-if the surface is given by an explicit function?
+if the surface is specified by an explicit function?

 Let's rewrite it implicitly:

-And by the same principles we find partial derivatives:
+And using the same principles we find partial derivatives:

 Thus, the tangent plane formula is transformed into the following equation:

-Note that in this article it is enough to remember the very first formula, from which, if necessary, it is easy to derive everything else. (obviously, having a basic level of training).
-It is this approach that should be used in the course of studying the exact sciences, i.e. from a minimum of information, one should strive to “pull out” a maximum of conclusions and consequences.
-"Soobrazhalovka" and already existing knowledge to help!
-This principle is also useful because it is very likely to save you in a critical situation when you know very little.
+Please note that in this article it is enough to remember the very first formula, from which, if necessary, it is easy to derive everything else (of course, having a basic level of training).
+This is the approach that should be used when studying exact sciences, i.e. from a minimum of information we must strive to “draw” a maximum of conclusions and consequences.
+“Consideration” and existing knowledge will help!
+This principle is also useful because it will most likely save you in a critical situation when you know very little.

 Let’s work out the “modified” formulas with a couple of examples: